-Phones

-Emergency phone calls may be made from the school office.
+Phones Emergency phone calls may be made from the school office.
 Student cell phones are not to be used or visible (i.e. sticking out of a back pocket) during the school day without expressed permission from the administration or faculty.
-The only exception to this is during lunch or passing periods.

-Posters

-Students wishing to display any type of poster must receive approval from an administrator.
+Posters Students wishing to display any type of poster must receive approval from an administrator.
 All posters must give the best impression and present information in clear fashion.

-Property Damage

-A student who abuses or damages school property will be subject to school discipline and is required to make restitution.
+Property Damage A student who abuses or damages school property will be subject to school discipline and is required to make restitution.

-Public Display of Affection

-Any public display of affection (kissing and hugging) on school property or at school functions is not in good taste and cannot be condoned in an educational setting.
+Public Display of Affection Any public display of affection (kissing and hugging) on school property or at school functions is not in good taste and cannot be condoned in an educational setting.
 Students must use good judgment, avoid embarrassment to others, and are expected to create an atmosphere conducive for the practice of Christian values about sex, dating relationships, and love for others.